Chayno1/Milestone-project-4-Cardiff-Magic-Society/README.md

 ### User Needs

-Due to the nature of the society I have identified four different types of users who would be accessing the website each with their own user story:
+Due to the nature of the society I have identified three different types of users who would be accessing the website each with their own user story:

-- The General Public : Anyone browsing the internet, or looking for magic content
+- The General Public : Anyone browsing the internet, or looking for magic content/information
-- Assoiciate Member : Someone with an inerest in or performs magic but is not a society member
+- Assoiciate Member : Someone with a keen inerest in or performs magic,
-- Member : A paid up member of the society
 - Admin Member : A member of the society who is in charge of updating calender and events

-Member access is the highest level of access with access to the whole website, next level down being assoiciate member then general public is the standard level for anyone accessing the site.
-Admin member is reserved for one or two society board members to easily update calender, gallery and latest news.

 #### General public